Lemons, Lavender, & Laundry

 Can I Reuse Museum Gel?

 Yes!
 I was actually a little surprised by the texture of the Museum Gel.
-I thought it was going to be super sticky and messy, but it’s definitely not.
+I thought it was going to be super sticky and messy, but it’s not.
 If you decide to remove the Museum Gel at any time, you can simply put it back in the jar and reuse it.

 How Long Does Museum Gel Last?